Luos-io/Documentation/src/pages/low/modules/msg-handling.md

 > **Note:** If you have to deal with high-frequency real-time data, please read [the Streaming page](/pages/low/modules/streaming.md).

-## Time triggered updates messages
+## Time-triggered update messages
-Luos provide a standard command to ask a module to publish values from a sensor called `ASK_PUB_CMD`.
-Sometime Apps need to poll values from sensors and always asking a value using the `ASK_PUB_CMD` command to one or more values use bandwidth and take useless resources.
+Luos provides a standard command to ask a module to retrieve values from a sensor, called `ASK_PUB_CMD`.
+However, sometimes apps need to poll values from sensors, but the act of repeatedly retriving a value using the `ASK_PUB_CMD` command may result in the use of a lot bandwidth and take useless resources.
-In this kind of polling situation you can use the time triggered auto update features available from any Luos module.
-This feature allow you to ask a module to send you update each XX milliseconds.
+In this kind of polling situation, **you can use the time-triggered auto-update features available from any Luos module**.
+This feature allows you to ask a module to send you an update of any value each X milliseconds.
-To use it you have to setup targeted module with a message containing a standard time object dictionary but with a specific command on it.
+To use it, you have to setup targeted module with a message containing a standard time <span class="cust_tooltip">object dictionary<span class="cust_tooltiptext">{{od_def}}</span></span>, but with a specific command associated to it.

-For example to update a module each 10ms :
+For example, to update a module each 10ms:
 ```C
 time_luos_t time = time_from_ms(10);
 msg_t msg;